akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### The unexpected listener
+### The Unexpected Witness

-In the shadow of the stable, a Flemish maid held her hand to her mouth, her eyes wide open, her heart pounding, a half-repaired blanket on her lap.
+In the shadow of the stable, Sabina held her hand to her mouth.
+On her lap lay a half-mended blanket, the heavy wool smelling of the horse-stalls.

-Sabina recognised that voice.
-To her, Sir Guy was the worst thing about the stables, even worse than the stench of the horse manure.

-She quickly made the sign of the cross.
+She recognised Sir Guy’s voice.
+To her, he was a weight even heavier than the stench of the manure.
+She quickly made the sign of the cross, her fingers fumbling against her chest.

-The goose girl and Sir Guy were both bad people, she was certain of that.

-The girl had ensured that she had been banished to the stables, no longer to serve the Queen's Solar with its sweet perfumes and occasional leftover treats.
-That English girl who had snapped at her in the hallway weeks ago – *“I cannot understand you.
-Just point.”*
+A few weeks ago, she had been in the Queen’s Solar, surrounded by sweet perfumes and sunlight.
+Then came the English girl who had snapped—*“I cannot understand you.
+Just point.”*—and then the kitchen-shouting, and then the banishment to this stinking straw.

-How could it possibly be fair that the cook blamed her for the fact that that girl had gotten lost?
-That peasant girl had refused her offer to take her personally to the *little house*.
-The English are crazy.
-The linen room had been exchanged for this stinking stable, where the stablehands cursed her and the hay made her sneeze all day long.

-*Let them both suffer,* thought Sabina. *Why should I help?*

-She felt uncomfortable about it. *I should help, but there is no one I can tell.
-I cannot tell the stable master, and I do not dare go to the goose girl or Lady Margaret, for fear that something worse might happen.*
+*I should help,* she thought, watching them through the gloom.
+But the thought was cold and thin.
+If she spoke to the stable master, he would cuff her.
+If she went to the goose girl, Sir Guy might find her.

-Finally, she said a silent prayer – for the goose girl, yes, but also for herself.
-She quietly disappeared into the shadows and said nothing.
+*Let it be,* Sabina whispered.
+She said a silent prayer—for the girl, but mostly for her own safety—and disappeared into the shadows.

 ---